 Rectal pain.
 Uterine Fibroids can result in swelling or bloating in the abdomen region, which inflames the bowels and rectum, causing constipation and pain during the elimination process.

 Pre-Cancer.
 Although most Uterine Fibroids are benign, they can become cancerous, just like a tumor in any other part of the body.
 They should be monitored regularly by a health care provider.

 The only way to permanently deal with Fibroids is to have them removed.
 In post-menopausal women, a Hysterectomy accomplishes this.
 For younger women, another surgery—a Myomectomy—is performed to surgically remove Fibroids.
 In the meantime, over-the-counter pain and other medications may be used to manage symptoms.

 The safest course of action is to seek help from a qualified Gynecologist.
 They can diagnose and suggest the best possible solution for dealing with Fibroids.
-The Gynecology staff at New City Medical are ready to talk with you about it.
+Our Gynecologist in Tijuana at New City Medical are ready to talk with you about it.
 Contact them today for an appointment.